 Electromagnetic Field (EMF) Levels

-For each monitor, we test the EMF emission levels in our baby gear lab.
+We test the EMF emission levels in our baby gear lab for each monitor.
 We compare the EMF levels of each monitor to the competition to get an idea of how one compares to another.
-Our results are unlikely repeatable in every scenario, but what it shows in the levels compared to the competition to you can see which options offer the least or the most amount of EMF.
-The Halo EMF was an average of 2.5 at 6 ft from the baby, which is more distance that you'll get using the Halo mounting system.
+Our results are unlikely to be repeatable in every scenario, but what it shows in the levels compared to the competition is that you can see which options offer the least or the most amount of EMF.
+The Halo EMF was an average of 2.5 at 6 ft from the baby, which is more distance than you'll get using the Halo mounting system.
 This EMF is far higher than most of the competition and is one of the highest in the group.
-If EMF is a concern to you, there are better performing competitors in our lineup with far less EMF in our tests.
+If EMF is a concern to you, our lineup has better-performing competitors with far less EMF in our tests.

-Finding information about the security and privacy information for this Wi-FI monitor is more challenging than some of the competition.
-In reference to the security of the monitor the company simply states
+Finding information about this WiFi monitor's security and privacy information is more challenging than some of the competition.
+About the security of the monitor, the company states

 - Check for firmware updates when you first log in